ContentUpgrad/mlops-playground/README.md

 - CPUs: 8 Cores
 - Memory: 16 GB RAM
 - Disk: 32+ GB

+> At the moment, the content is geared towards Mac users.
 ## Set up local kind sandbox cluster

 Here we will provide a guide to set up your environment for local kubernetes development using [kind](https://kind.sigs.k8s.io/docs/user/quick-start).
 You are free to use [`minikube`](https://minikube.sigs.k8s.io/docs/start/) or [`Docker for Mac`](https://docs.docker.com/desktop/mac/install/), but I personally prefer kind as it is easier to get your local environment to reflect the the production environment and it is highly customizable.